 The current study is devoted to the structural aspect of the ADH (alcohol dehydrogenase) enzyme and its co-enzyme NAD (Nicotinamide-Adenine-Dinucleotide) [1-5].
 As shown by X-ray crystallography, the ADH enzyme undergoes global conformational changes, including rotation of the catalytic domain relative to the coenzyme binding domain and rearrangement of the active center to obtain a catalytically active enzyme.
 The conformational change requires a complete coenzyme and depends on various chemical or mutational substitutions that can increase the catalytic activity due to changes in the isomerization kinetics and the rate of dissociation of coenzymes [2-6].
 As for the structural aspect of the enzyme, using experimental observations and mathematical modeling of the protein, the orientation of ADH on various sorbents and conductive matrices were studied depending on the pH of the solution.
-As is known, deactivation of the ADH enzyme on the surface of electrode materials [7-15].
+As is known, deactivation of the enzyme caused by unsuitable conditions (temperature, pH), thereby introducing a change in the activity of the ADH enzyme.
+The implementation of various options includes, for example, the immobilization of a two-substrate enzyme on the surface of electrode materials [7-15].
 However, it should be noted that the experimental study of the above issues is difficult.
 Therefore, in recent years, computational and simulation analysis methods have been widely used for these purposes [16-23].
-Molecular dynamics (MD) modeling is currently widely used with many software packages designed for MD modeling (the DL\POLY, which contains and programmed all the potentials necessary for construction; the AMBER software package for simulating protein structures, Table 1).
+Molecular dynamics (MD) modeling is currently widely used with many software packages designed for MD modeling (the DL_POLY, which contains and programmed all the potentials necessary for construction; the AMBER software package for simulating protein structures, Table 1).